swarmfund/networkdemocracy/README.md

 ### How do I download these macros? ###
 **I just want to download the macros.
 The project I'm working on is not on GIT.**

-Just navigate to your project main folder and give
+From a terminal window, just navigate to your project main folder and give

 ```